-1. Using jeweler's loupes (or a magnifying glass), closely examine a variety of items in nature.
+1. Using a magnifying glass, closely examine a variety of items in nature.
 For instance, you might look at a spider's web, flower petals, seedpods, moss, tree bark, etc. See if you can discover natural patterns of geometric shapes.
 In your science main lesson book, make some sketches of what you see.